Keyboard shortcuts

 Input — Rockfish connects directly to Suricata’s EVE output via Unix socket for real-time streaming or file tailing for batch processing.
 No agents.
 No sidecars.
 No middleware.

-Ingest — Events are strongly typed, parsed into native Rust structures, and routed by event type.
+Sigma — Events are strongly typed, parsed into native Rust structures, and routed by event type.
 Optional enrichment layers add GeoIP geolocation and IP reputation scoring before writing to columnar storage.
 Configurable include/exclude event filtering, memory-bounded buffering, and multi-sensor partitioning for distributed deployments.

 Store — All events are written to Apache Parquet with Zstd compression and hive-style date partitioning.
 Embedded DuckDB provides sub-second analytical SQL at query time.
 Optional AWS S3 / MinIO / DigitalOcean Spaces upload for long-term retention.